Special Instructions for applying to the MIT Microbiology Graduate Program

 Interviews will be held on the Open House dates below.

 - Application Deadline: December 1st.
 For fullest consideration, it is in your best interest to complete ALL parts of the application including applicable data entry fields and attaching required transcript(s), test score documents, all evaluation letters, and the application fee, by or before the deadline of December 1st.
 Incomplete applications may not be reviewed.
-The scanned and attached copies of your transcript(s), GRE and IELTS/TOEFL scores are considered unofficial, but are sufficient for review purposes.
+The scanned and attached copies of your transcript(s), GRE exam, (and IELTS, if applicable), are considered unofficial, but are sufficient for review purposes.
 Official documents will be required before a positive admissions decision can be made.
 To avoid delay, have all your official test scores transmitted electronically to MIT Admissions before the December 1st deadline.
 If you are invited to interview, mail one copy of your transcript from each school you list in your application to the address below.

 Three letters of recommendation (if you are presently in school, at least two must be academic recommendations).
 We require that all recommendations be submitted electronically, using this system.
 Use Evaluations and then Letter Status to ask for electronic recommendations and to check whether recommendations have arrived.
 If letters are missing, you must e-mail your recommenders the instructions shown in Letter Status.

 - Please note: You will be provided instructions and a link to email to each of your recommenders that they use to upload their letter.
 Each recommender will have a link unique to that individual, do not copy the same link to all your recommenders.

 You can check the status of your application (complete or missing materials) online by logging into your application.